top of page

 Mexico City, 1971

-For Heriberto Quesnel universal history is the axis that directs his work.
-Of self-taught formation, his work oscillates between the rigidity of the academy of classical painting and the playful fragmentation of the comic strips of his childhood.
-This flexibility allows him to journey with freedom between painting, drawing and photography in a vast universe of objects and characters, creating recognizable unique images through the sarcasm of his elements and the socio-political content of his subjects.
+For Heriberto Quesnel universal history is the axis conducting his work.
+From self-taught formation, his work presents in flawless images learned from classical painting placed in the playful narrative structure of the comic strips of his childhood.
+This flexibility allows him to expand freely in painting, drawing and photography within a vast universe of objects and characters, creating unique images where he manages to blend classic art with socio-political elements and sarcastic tones as in Flammable (2020) where President Trump appears holding a match in front of American Gothic (Grant Wood 1930) about to start a fire.

-Quesnel began his work in the first half of the 1990's and in 1996 made his first solo exhibition.
-In 1997 and 1999 he received the grant of creative young people of the National Council for Culture and Arts.
-In 2001 he developed the pictorial project The History Book with which he obtained first prize in the XXI National Encounter of Young Art.
+Quesnel began his work in the 1990's and by 1996 had his first solo exhibition.
+He was recipient of the grant for Creative Young People of the National Council for Culture and Arts in 1997 and 1999.
+In 2001 he generated The History Book, a pictorial project that granted him the prize in the XXI National Encounter of Young Art.

-His work is recognized in Mexico and abroad: among other distinctions are honorable mentions in the third and fourth Biennial of Painting and Printmaking Alfredo Zalce 2001 and 2003, the first biennial of painting Pedro Coronel 2008, and the fourth national visual arts biennial Yucatan 2009.
+His work is recognized in Mexico and abroad.
+Among other distinctions are honorable mentions in the third and fourth Biennial of Painting and Printmaking Alfredo Zalce 2001 and 2003, the 1st Biennial of Painting Pedro Coronel 2008, and the National Visual Arts Biennial Yucatan 2009.
 His work has been honored abroad in 2003 with a grant from the Vermont Studio Center residency in Johnson Vermont USA and in 2005 with the recognition of young art L'Horta in Valencia Spain where he made a series of exhibitions between 2004 and 2005.

-In 2011 he returned to Spain through an artist residency program abroad from the National Council for Culture and the Arts to create common border, a project in which Quesnel attempts to represent images and fragments of bodies mutilated in the war on drug trafficking in Mexico.
+In 2011 he returned to Spain through an artist residency program abroad from the National Council for Culture and the Arts to create Common Border, a project in which Quesnel represents through subtle anatomical paintings the staggering images of mutilated bodies from the war on drug trafficking in Mexico.

 In 2013 he was awarded with the Robert Sterling Clark Foundation grant for residency at the Vermont Studio Center in Johnson Vermont USA and in 2015 whit the grant for residency at the Bemis Center for Contemporary Arts in Omaha Nebraska.

-His work is included in the book 100 painters of tomorrow published by Thames & Hudson, 2014.
+His work is included in the book 100 painters of tomorrow published by Kurt Beers and Thames & Hudson, 2014.

 He lives and works in Mexico City.